MauricioGB1/MAUGB-M2C-Professional-Portfolio-Repository/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
+This personal portfolio provides a summary and overview of employee work and information.
+- Information of key facts of the applicant
+- Picture of the employee
+- Work and information of the projects that has been participated.
+- Contact information.
+- Link to principal webpages to access the information of the employee.
+- Provides an efficient way to see employee information
+- Link to access Resume information of the applicant

 ## Table of Contents (Optional)